 2. Maximize Event App Adoption - You’ll see that the most effective way for attendees to engage with your event will be through the event app.
 But of course, there is no way for them to engage if they don’t download it first.
-To increase event app adoption, make sure attendees are well aware of your event app as soon as the register for the event.
+To increase event app adoption, make sure attendees are well aware of your event app as soon as they register for the event.
 Send a dedicated email explaining the different features of the app along with tips on how to get the most out of it.

-3. Set Expectations With Attendees - You can’t expect people to cross the river if they don’t know about the bridge.
+4. Set Expectations With Attendees - You can’t expect people to cross the river if they don’t know about the bridge.
 Similarly, you shouldn’t expect high event engagement rates if attendees don’t know about the ways they’re able to engage.
 It’s important to effectively communicate to your attendees the different ways they can participate in the event.
 This can be achieved by launching a series of emails that inform attendees of the different engagement opportunities.

-5. Virtual Suggestion Box - If attendees have gone to your event in previous years, let the lead-up time be an opportunity for them to offer suggestions on the event content, speaker lineup, and even food menu.
+6. Virtual Suggestion Box - If attendees have gone to your event in previous years, let the lead-up time be an opportunity for them to offer suggestions on the event content, speaker lineup, and even food menu.
 By opening up a virtual suggestion box attendees to more easily offering their thoughts.
 The more input that is welcomed during the pre-event phase, the more likely it will be for attendees to continue high engagement levels throughout the event.

-4 Examples of Attendee Engagement Initiatives
+7 Examples of Attendee Engagement Initiatives

 1. Throwable microphone - Sometimes that best way to engage your attendees is to catch them off guard.
 Something as unique as a throwable microphone may be just what your attendees need in order to feel encouraged to participate in conversations.
 Catchbox is a microphone that you can throw across the room to another speaker.
 These mics are well designed so that even if you miss a catch, the audio does not get damaged.
 Having an easier way for people to join in a group discussion or workshop can help to increase the engagement levels.

-2. Social Media Competition: Daytona Racing - Incentivizing attendees with a great prize is a sure way to increase levels of engagement, especially on social media.
-This particular engagement tactic was not initiated by the event, buy by an exhibitor participating at the event.
+4. Social Media Competition: Daytona Racing - Incentivizing attendees with a great prize is a sure way to increase levels of engagement, especially on social media.
+This particular engagement tactic was not initiated by the event, but by an exhibitor participating at the event.
 International Confex is one of largest event industry trade shows in Europe and in 2017, Daytona Motorsports had a clever idea for increasing booth traffic

-3. Namely’s Community of Active Registrants - Namely, one of the top HR softwares in the industry, holds a user conference every year known as HR Redefined.
+5. Namely’s Community of Active Registrants - Namely, one of the top HR softwares in the industry, holds a user conference every year known as HR Redefined.
 One of their main objectives is to generate momentum leading up to the event date that will result in maximum attendee engagement and participation once the event begins.
 One of the ways they’ve done this is by leveraging a resource they already had.
 Backstage Pass is Namely’s online community where HR professionals from all different sectors share advice, insights, and best practices with one another.

 When it comes time for HR Redefined, the community is opened up to conference registrants as a way for them to get know one another and create a sense of community among attendees, well before the event start date.
 This includes participation in hackathons and other activities.
-Namely’s Field Marketing Manager, Amy Rosenberg, explains how this strategy worked well for her team.
+Namely’s Field Marketing Manager, Amy Rosenberg, explains how this strategy worked well for her team:

 "For Namely, the conference really starts months before the actual event.
 We use our online community known as Backstage Pass to provide opportunities for attendees to start getting to know each other, ask questions, and suggest things for the event.
 Throughout those months they got to know their breakfast buddies, join Hackathon teams (since we have a Hackathon at the end of the conference), and just continued to build momentum around the event.
 In the end, we received twice as many attendees than expected."

-- Amy Rosenberg, Namely, Field Marketing Manager
+- Amy Rosenberg, Namely

-Video Testimonials at Social Media Marketing World - If you’re finding it difficult to get attendees to engage, bring the opportunity to their faces.
+6. Video Testimonials at Social Media Marketing World - If you’re finding it difficult to get attendees to engage, bring the opportunity to their faces.
 Literally.
 Hire a professional videographer to walk around during the event and record quick 30 second interviews with attendees capturing their feedback.

 For Social Media Marketing World, an official camera crew for the conference is in charge of roaming the venue and asking attendees about their experience thus far.
 Remember that event speakers and workshop leaders can also be interviewed.
 An important added bonus with this engagement tactic is that these testimonials will be effective marketing collateral for future events.